Table of Contents

 My Nanna John Ruskin Ancestry:

 So, Aunty Pam throws a lovely Aussie BBQ and my husband asks her “Hey Aunty Pam, do you guys realise you are directly related to a famous British guy called John Ruskin”?
 Aunty Pam pauses, thinks and says “Oh yeah, we know .. but who is he”?
 A common problem with people from the new worlds of Australia, Canada, United States and New Zealand is our fading memories of our British history.

 Aunty Pam listened with much interest to learn about her famous British ancestor.

 Aunty Pam then gets up and disappears into her house, later returning holding this ancient book called “The Ruskin Birthday Book”.
-Within the book is full of generations of our Ruskin ancestors hand writing, writing their own birthdays into this book.
+Within the book, generations of our Ruskin ancestors’ have written their birthdays, in their own handwriting.
 This book has been passed down the generations.

 There is a portrait of Ruskin on the front cover and Aunty Pam says “that’s the guy apparently”.

 The Ruskin Birthday Book: